 People change jobs or change email.
-So we need to update their contact details in gmail.
+So we need to update their contact details in Gmail.
+Does Gmail keep track of the old email addresses behind the scenes?

 No Gmail will make a duplicate contact out of it, which you will have to merge 'manually'.